TylerAldrich814/restify/README.md

-# Restify!
+# restify!

-A Rust Procedual Macro for REST API Client side code Development.
-For simplifying and speeding up development by automating your typical client-side REST API boilerplate code.
+A procedural macro for generating client-side code for REST APIs.
+Restify simplifies development by accelerating and automating the creation of client-side RESTful API interactions, generating the essential boilerplate code typically required for communicating with HTTP RESTful servers

 ## Basic Usage:
 ```rust